angelajt/heartbot/README.md

 - Parses `[image]` tags (so that the app can show images in messages)
 - Parses `[end]` tags (so that we know when the user finishes a module)

-The backend communicates with Conversational Agents through a secure HTTPS connection.
+The library communicates with Conversational Agents through a secure HTTPS connection.

 ### Startup Script (`run.sh`)